ZenLedger Review 2026

 - Airdrops and token claims

 NFT tracking is included and handles purchases, sales, and royalties.
 The tricky part with NFTs is establishing cost basis - especially for minted NFTs, airdropped NFTs, or NFTs received through swaps.
-ZenLedger attempts to automatically determine the acquisition cost based on the transaction, but I have found cases where manual adjustment is necessary, particularly for NFTs purchased on less common marketplaces.
+ZenLedger attempts to automatically determine the acquisition cost based on the transaction, but manual adjustment is sometimes necessary, particularly for NFTs purchased on less common marketplaces.

 Tax loss harvesting is a feature worth mentioning here.
 For DeFi users who trade frequently, identifying losing positions that can offset gains is valuable.
 ZenLedger includes tax loss harvesting tools that scan your portfolio for unrealized losses you could strategically realize to reduce your tax bill.